:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 The Spruce Eats / Lecia Landis

 A staple in food service establishments, the Krusteaz Light & Crispy Belgian Waffle Mix is praised for yielding smooth waffles that aren’t too sweet.
-And lucky for at-home chefs, you can score the mix in smaller family-size boxes.
+Lucky for at-home chefs, you can score the mix in smaller family-size boxes.

 Flavor: Classic Belgian | Package Volume: 28 ounces | Servings Per Container: 14